Finding the Best Bike Seat for Enlarged Prostate: A Cyclist's Guide to Comfort and Health

 Why Prostate Health Matters for Cyclists

-• Exacerbate existing inflammation
+• Worsen existing inflammation

-• Restrict blood flow (by up to 66% according to research)
+• Restrict blood flow (by up to 66%, according to research)

-• Potentially worsen urinary symptoms
+• Potentially aggravate urinary symptoms

 The Evolution of Prostate-Friendly Saddles